dsalomoni/bdp2-2022/cloud_automation/README.md

 ### Hello World

-Fetch latest available list of templates with `faas-cli template pull`; check what they are with `faas-cli new --list`.
+Fetch the latest available list of templates with `faas-cli template pull`; check what they are with `faas-cli new --list`.

 ```
 mkdir -p ~/cloud_automation/hello